conor-murphy4/automated_threshold_selection/README.md

 # Threshold selection for univariate extremes

+R code used in threshold selection paper.

+## Repository Overview

-R code to estimate a constant threshold, the excesses of which can be closely modelled by a Generalised Pareto distribution (GPD).
+`thresh_qq_metric.R` contains R code to estimate a constant threshold, the excesses of which can be closely modelled by a Generalised Pareto distribution (GPD).

+`helper_functions.R` contains functions for the GPD which feed into `thresh_qq_metric.R`.

+`Other files` contains all files for plotting and results in the threshold selection paper.
+The paper and these files are still in development.

 ## Motivation